mbadolato/iTerm2-Color-Schemes/README.md

   - Select the **.itermcolors** profiles you would like to import
   - Click on **Color Presets** and choose a color scheme

-- Via iTerm preferences (go to the same configuration location as above)
+- Via iTerm preferences (go to the same configuration location as above):
   - Launch iTerm 2.
 Get the latest version at <a href="http://www.iterm2.com">iterm2.com</a>
   - Click on **iTerm2** menu title
   - Select **Preferences...** option